Have A Working Smoke Alarm? You May Get Free Pizza

 If a home smoke alarm requires new batteries, the fire fighters will provide and replace the batteries.
 The Courtenay Fire Department may also arrange for a return visit to install a battery powered smoke alarm for residents who require and qualify for free installation.

-This is the third year the Courtenay Fire Department has partnered with Domino’s Pizza to reward customers with the potential for a free pizza during Fire Prevention Week.
-Several fire departments in the greater Victoria area have been doing the program for the last several years.
+This is the fourth year the Courtenay Fire Department has partnered with Domino’s Pizza to reward customers with the potential for a free pizza during Fire Prevention Week.

-This year’s Fire Prevention Week theme is “Look.
-Listen.
-Learn,” and focuses on educating you, your family, and the community about the importance of looking for places fires could start, Listen for the smoke alarm and learning two ways out of every room.
+This year’s Fire Prevention Week theme is “Not Every Hero Wears A Cape.
+PLAN and PRACTICE your ESCAPE” and focuses on educating you, your family, and the community about the importance of planning and practicing your escape from your house with your family and learning two ways out of every room.
 This important reminder along with the ongoing education of the importance of having a working smoke alarm can and will save lives.

 Contrary to popular belief, the smell of smoke may not wake you.
 Serving as your nose when you are asleep, working smoke alarms can mean the difference between life and death of loved ones in the event of a fire.
 Working smoke alarms give you and your family time to get out.

-- Know 2 ways out of your house and when a smoke alarm sounds, get outside and stay outside.
+- Know two ways out of your house and when a smoke alarm sounds, get outside and stay outside